MortalWombat-repo/Fetal-Health-Classification/README.md

 **Important!**

-This project was developed on WSL (Windows subsystem for Linux) <br>
+This project was developed on WSL (Windows subsystem for Linux). <br>
 It is recommended if on Windows to install it using a [guide](https://www.howtogeek.com/744328/how-to-install-the-windows-subsystem-for-linux-on-windows-11/) or running it on UNIX/Linux environment.

 You will also need [Docker](https://www.docker.com/).